geowarin/blog-src/content/post/book/2015-06-13-chapter-8-optimizing-your-requests.md

 categories:
 - Master Spring MVC 4
 date: 2015-06-13T00:00:00Z
-excerpt: In this chapter we will be looking at different techniques to improve our application's performances using cache, gzipping, etags, async and websockets
+description: In this chapter we will be looking at different techniques to improve our application's performances using cache, gzipping, etags, async and websockets
 redirect_from: /spring/2015/06/13/chapter-8-optimizing-your-requests.html
 tags: